"

 • Lean body mass: Since muscle fibers are metabolically active even at rest increasing lean body mass (muscle) by being active and exercising will increase the BMR.
 Weight training is an effective way to increase BMR.

 • Energy balance: The energy balance also impacts the BMR.
-Fasting or weight loss starts metabolic adaptions that increase the efficiency of the energy metabolism.
+Fasting or weight loss starts metabolic adaptations that increase the efficiency of the energy metabolism.
 This can mean a 10 – 20 % reduction when the body enters conservation mode during weight loss.

 Studies determining the BMR in large populations came up with a formula that allows us to estimate the BMR for men and women.
 In average women need 0.9 kcal/kg/hour while men need 1 kcal/kg/hour.
 Keep in mind that the BMR can vary 25 – 30 %.

 Physical activity can range widely and has two components.
-NEAT or non-exercise activity thermogenesis includes our every day physical activity.
-Laying in bed, we still move a little even in our sleep.
-Standing, walking around, climbing stairs, cleaning and more increase the energy expenditure.
+NEAT or non-exercise activity thermogenesis includes our everyday physical activity.
+Standing, getting up, walking around, climbing stairs, cleaning increase the energy expenditure.
 Even if we are sitting still on the sofa, watching our favorite show, we will fidget and contract muscles.
-Overall, sedentary individuals spend only small amounts of energy on top of the BMR.
-This makes balancing energy intake and energy expenditure much more difficult especially in our energy dense food environment.

 The TEF is a relatively small component of the energy expenditure.
 Around 5 to 10 % of the energy intake is used to digest food and metabolize nutrients.
 The TEF depends of course on the amount of food eaten since more food requires more energy to digest.
 If you eat mixed meals yielding around 2000 kcal in a day, around 200 kcal would be used to digest and metabolize those meals.

-The TEF also varies with the food composition.
+The TEF also varies with food composition.
 Protein-rich foods require about 20 – 30 % of the energy intake, while carbohydrate-rich foods require 5 – 10 %.
 The least amount of TEF is required when fat-rich foods are eaten.
-Triglycerides do not need to be converted into other nutrients but can be easily and efficiently stored in the adipose tissue right after absorption.
+Triglycerides do not need to be converted into other nutrients but can be efficiently stored in the adipose tissue right after absorption.

 2. Determining a Healthy Weight Is More Complex Than Stepping On a Scale

 When we visit the physician’s office we immediately are ushered to the scale.
 Our height and weight is then used to determine the BMI.
-While the determination of weight is necessary so the physician can estimate the dose for a medications, the BMI is also used to gauge if we are at a healthy weight.
+While the determination of weight is necessary so the physician can estimate the dose for medications, the BMI is also used to gauge if we are at a healthy weight.
 You also might have heard that the BMI is not reliable, does not work.
 The question is if this is true, why do physicians still use the BMI and why didn’t we come up with something better.

-The BMI is a reasonable, quick tool to gauge disease risk for most people.
 But, anybody using it needs to fully understand how to use the BMI properly.
 First, the BMI does not work for everybody.
 Healthcare providers should not use the BMI to determine disease risk for very short individuals (< 5 ft), very tall individuals, children and the elderly.

-How do you interpret the BMI.
-The BMI is categorized into three groups: Underweight, healthy weight, overweight and obese.
-Obesity is then split into three grades.
-The healthy weight BMI is associated with the lowest risk for chronic diseases in adults until 65 years.
-The overweight BMI has a slighly increased risk but the risk seems to depend more on lifestyle and genetics.
-Risk is increased for the underweight and obese category.
+The healthy weight BMI is associated with the lowest risk for chronic diseases in adults until 65 years of age.
+The overweight BMI has a slightly increased risk but the risk seems to depend more on lifestyle and genetics.
+Risk is increased for the underweight and obese categories.
 The higher the obesity grade the higher the risk for developing chronic diseases.
-Keep in mind that we are talking about risk.
-It is more likely that people in the obesity category develop chronic diseases, but there will be people with a higher weight who will go through life healthy.

 A better way to determine the risk for chronic diseases is by body fat percent.
 Before we look into the methods to determine body fat we need to straighten out some terminology.